eiriksgata/wc3ts/README.md

 ## Usage

-This library provides TypeScript type definitions for Warcraft III custom map development.
-Use it with [TypeScriptToLua](https://typescripttolua.github.io/) in your project.
+This library provides TypeScript source code and type definitions for Warcraft III custom map development.
+Use it directly with [TypeScriptToLua](https://typescripttolua.github.io/) in your project.

 ### In Your Project